Google announces Pixel 3 with dual front-facing cameras and Android Pie, starting at $799

 Super Res Zoom is fairly self-descriptive.
 It uses AI — and a combination of burst photos — to improve the quality of zoomed-in images.

 Night Sight might be the highlight of the bunch.
 It boosts the brightness of ultra-dark images using — you guessed it — AI.
-The results look really impressive
+The results look really impressive.

+There’s also a new mode in the Google Camera — Playground — that takes advantage of Google’s AR Core framework in Android to “bring more powerful AR experiences” to you, namely in the form of superheros, stickers, and captions that animate around you and appear to interact with the physical world.
+Playground — in addition to Night Sight — will come to older Pixel devices in the weeks ahead.

-Other Google Pixel 3 and Pixel 3 XL camera features of note are an autofocus mode that tracks subjects in view, eliminating the need to manually lock focus; Google’s Motion Photos feature, which records a brief video in addition to a photo at shoot time; slow-motion video.
+Other Google Pixel 3 and Pixel 3 XL camera features of note are an autofocus mode that tracks subjects in view, eliminating the need to manually lock focus; Google’s Motion Photos feature, which records a brief video in addition to a photo at shoot time; and slow-motion video.

 Google’s outstanding HDR+ mode is present and accounted for.
 It captures a series of photographs at varying exposures — underexposed (dimly lit), overexposed (brightly lit), and levels in-between — and generates a composite image, ensuring that details and highlights aren’t lost during post-processing.